-The airport - from the waiting room to the tourist objective
+Airport - from the waiting room to the tourist attraction

 Too few people consider the airport a tourist destination.
 Many consider that its main purpose is to land / take off aircraft and to wait / board passengers.
 Nothing more true.
 There are an impressive number of airports in the world that DaVinci himself would envy.

 From avant-garde architecture, with fine finishes, to natural settings that cut your breath ... this is when the "shelters" of airplanes and passengers come to call.